elcabong/ace-encode-web/README.md

 git clone git://github.com/elcabong/ace-encode-web.git /var/www/DiskRipper

-for ubuntu 14+ you will need to change the default000.conf virtual host to point to this directory, or make a new specific virtual host.  this is because ther eare hard coded paths in the /ace-encode/ files
+for ubuntu 14+, or if this is the only web service this server is hosting, you will need to change the default000.conf virtual host to point to this directory, or make a new specific virtual host.  this is because ther eare hard coded paths in the /ace-encode/ files

+sudo nano /etc/apache2/site-available/000-default.conf

+change the "Document Root" to /var/www/DiskRipper

 cd /var/www/DiskRipper/ace-encode